Cathedral of St. George the Victorious of Derbent: Activity

 On November 26, 1853, the temple was consecrated in the name of St. George the Victorious.
 Service in the church began on December 15, 1853.
 Initially, the church remained in the military department, as it was built for the military department instead of the old one.
 In 1853 the old church was returned to the Muslims.
 Services in the church were conducted alternately by the archpriest of the line regiment and the diocesan priest.
 In 1859 a deacon and a clerk were appointed to the staff of the church.
 In 1862, a new diocesan priest was appointed Exarch of Georgia.
 In 1879, the church was transferred to the eparchial subordination of the Baku Deanery of the Georgian Exarchate.
 In 1894, the Vladikavkaz diocese was formed, which included the Dagestan region.
 In 1902 the church was given the status of a cathedral.
 The parables of the cathedral consisted of: an archpriest, a priest, a deacon and two psalmists.
 The content of the parable was made from the funds of the state treasury.

 On November 14, 2020, in Derbent, in one of the premises of the Museum of Carpet and Decorative and Applied Art, a wooden slab was discovered, presumably being a fragment of an icon case for the icon of St. Alexander Nevsky from the Cathedral of St. George the Victorious, demolished in 1938.
 The following inscription was preserved on a wooden plate:

-An inscription similar to the text on the icon case was found in the book of Evgeny Ivanovich Kozubsky (1851-1911) "History of the city of Derbent" (1906).
+An inscription similar to the text on the icon case was found in the book of Evgeny Kozubsky (1851–1911) "History of the city of Derbent" (1906).